jmglewis/leaflet-challenge/README.md

 Your visualization should look something like the preceding map.

 ## References
-Dataset created by the United States Geological SurveyLinks to an external site..
+Dataset created by the United States Geological SurveyLinks to an external site. https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php